Guardian Cap: History

 Ancillary helmet pads had been developed from at least the late 1980s.
 However, their use voided the warranties and certifications of helmet manufacturers.
 This position was supported by the US National Operating Committee on Standards for Athletic Equipment (NOCSAE) until 2013, when it recognized third-party certification for add-on equipment.
 Guardian was formed in 2010 by the owners of a materials science company.
 They initially developed a soft-shelled football helmet intended to replace the hard-shelled helmets of the 1960s, but it did not gain acceptance.
 With the change to NOCSAE rules, they decided that a soft-shell cover would be a more viable product while demonstrating the advantages of soft-shell helmet technology.
 Guardian Caps have been used in high school football programs from 2015.

-Members of the Los Angeles Rams wearing Guardian Caps during their 2023 training camp.
-Two years prior, team became an early adopter of the equipment.
+Los Angeles Rams players wearing Guardian Caps during their 2023 training camp.
+Two years prior, the Rams became an early adopter of the equipment.

 Guardian further developed the equipment partly through a grant awarded by the NFL in 2017.
 Running back Peyton Logan stated he used Guardian Caps in 2020 and 2021, during his college career.
 The Los Angeles Rams became early adopters of the caps in 2021, after the team's quarterback, Matthew Stafford, injured his hand on an uncapped helmet during training camp.

 During the Annual League Meeting in March 2022, the NFL passed a mandate and began requiring offensive and defensive linemen, tight ends, and linebackers to wear Guardian Caps during every preseason practice between the start of the training camp contact period and the second preseason game.
 This mandate was put into place after discussions with the Competition Committee and the Owners' Health and Safety Advisory Committee, as well as "consultation with [NFL] head coaches".

 During the 2023 NFL offseason, the mandates on wearing Guardian Caps were expanded.
 Running backs and fullbacks were added to the position groups required to wear them, while their use was made required for "every preseason practice, as well as every regular-season and postseason practice with contact".
 Ahead of the 2023 season, the CFL also mandated the use of Guardian Caps during training camp and padded practices for offensive and defensive linemen, running backs, and linebackers.
 In August 2023, NFL executive Jeff Miller stated on Good Morning Football that the caps could one day be worn in-game.
 That month, NFL spokesman Brian McCarthy clarified that a player would be told no if they were to ask to wear a Guardian Cap during a live game.
 College football programs were noted for using Guardian Caps in 2023, with Auburn players wearing them during practices that fall.